 The Consolidated Entity had a successful year in providing financial services to members.
-Loans under management grew by 5.2% and deposits from members grew 3.9% which, together with securitisation activities, provided the majority of the funding for loan growth.
+Loans under management grew strongly by 9.9% and deposits from members grew 8.7% which, together with securitisation activities, provided the majority of the funding for loan growth.

-Net profit for the period (after tax) was \$22.8m, a decrease of 0.8% when compared with last year's profit after tax, and reflects the low interest rate environment currently in Australia and the upfront investment in strategic projects during the period.

-A reconciliation of reported profit to unaudited underlying profit is set out in Table 1a below.
+Net Profit for the period (after tax) was \$24.6m, an increase of 7.8% when compared with last year's profit after tax, and is an outstanding result given the continuing low interest rate environment in Australia together with ongoing investment in strategic projects during the period.
+A reconciliation of reported profit to unaudited underlying profit is set out in Table 1.